ai4os/ai4-docs/source/howtos/pipelines/elyra.rst

 To get started, you will need to clone the repository that contains the example files for Elyra and OSCAR services: https://github.com/ai4os/ai4-compose

+As a good practice to keep your workspace organized, you may first create a dedicated folder (for example, called ``tutorial``) inside your home directory in the EGI Notebooks environment.
+You can then clone the repository inside this folder.
+This is optional but recommended to avoid clutter in your main workspace.

 You can use the Elyra git tool on the left side panel to clone the repository in the EGI Notebooks environment.
 This repository contains various examples, including those for Elyra, such as Cowsay,